North Korea and weapons of mass destruction: History

-Based on evidence from Pakistan, Libya, and multiple confessions from North Korea itself, the United States accused North Korea of noncompliance and halted oil shipments; North Korea later claimed its public confession of guilt had been deliberately misconstrued.
+Based on evidence from Pakistan, Libya, and multiple statements made by the DPRK government, the United States accused North Korea of noncompliance and halted oil shipments; North Korea later claimed its public confession of guilt had been deliberately misconstrued.
 By the end of 2002, the Agreed Framework was officially abandoned.

 In 2003, North Korea again announced its withdrawal from the Nuclear Non-Proliferation Treaty.
 In 2005, it admitted to having nuclear weapons but vowed to close the nuclear program.

 On October 9, 2006, North Korea announced it had successfully conducted its first nuclear test.
 An underground nuclear explosion was detected, its yield was estimated as less than a kiloton, and some radioactive output was detected.
 On January 6, 2007, the North Korean government further confirmed that it had nuclear weapons.

 On March 17, 2007, North Korea told delegates at international nuclear talks that it was preparing to shut down its main nuclear facility.
-The agreement was reached following a series of six-party talks, involving North Korea, South Korea, China, Russia, Japan, and the United States begun in 2003.
+The agreement was reached following a series of six-party talks, involving North Korea, South Korea, China, Russia, Japan, and the United States, which began in 2003.
 According to the agreement, a list of its nuclear programs would be submitted and the nuclear facility would be disabled in exchange for fuel aid and normalization talks with the United States and Japan.
-This was delayed from April due to a dispute with the United States over Banco Delta Asia, but on July 14, International Atomic Energy Agency inspectors confirmed the shutdown of North Korea's Yongbyon nuclear reactor and consequently North Korea began to receive aid.
+This was delayed from April due to a dispute with the United States over Banco Delta Asia, but on July 14, IAEA inspectors confirmed the shutdown of North Korea's Yongbyon nuclear reactor and consequently North Korea began to receive aid.
 This agreement fell apart in 2009, following a North Korean satellite launch.

 In April 2009, reports surfaced that North Korea has become a "fully fledged nuclear power", an opinion shared by International Atomic Energy Agency (IAEA) Director General Mohamed ElBaradei.
 On May 25, 2009, North Korea conducted a second nuclear test, resulting in an explosion estimated to be between 2 and 7 kilotons.
 The 2009 test, like the 2006 test, is believed to have occurred at Mantapsan, Kilju County, in the north-eastern part of North Korea.
 This was found by an earthquake occurring at the test site.